Mediterranean Turkey Potpies

-Your clan will love these wonderful, stick-to-the-ribs potpies featuring a unique flavor twist.
+Your clan will love these wonderful, stick-to-the-ribs potpies with a Mediterranean twist.
 I always use the leftovers from our big holiday turkey to prepare this recipe.
 I think my family enjoys the potpies more than the original feast! —Marie Rizzio, Interlochen, Michigan

 - 2 medium onions, thinly sliced

 - 1-1/4 cups reduced-sodium chicken broth

 - 1 can (14-1/2 ounces) no-salt-added diced tomatoes, undrained